digital-asset/daml/docs/source/daml/reference/interfaces.rst

 - Within the clause, there's an implicit local binding ``this`` referring to the current contract, which has the type of the template's data record.
 The template parameters of this contract are also in scope.
-- The special ``view`` method must be implemented with the same return type as the interface's view type.
 - Method implementations can be defined using the same syntax as for top level functions, including pattern matches and guards (e.g. ``method3``).
+- Each method implementation must return the same type as specified for that method in the interface declaration.
+- The implementation of the special ``view`` method must return the type specified as the ``viewtype`` in the interface declaration.

 ``interface instance`` clause in the interface
 ----------------------------------------------